heygrady/blog/src/pages/2017-07-03-upgrading-gatsby/index.md

 Load the site in your browser and see if everything looks correct.

 ## Wrapping up
 If you customized your old blog more heavily than I did, you may need to fix up a few more things.
 In cases where the new graphql functionality isn't obvious, fall back on the `src/config.js` file and leave yourself a `TODO`.
-At the time of this writing the [graphql documentation is incomplete](https://github.com/gatsbyjs/gatsby/blob/e4457d155840f4e08c46397cba944abd38dc5934/docs/docs/querying-with-graphql.md) ([latest](https://www.gatsbyjs.org/docs/querying-with-graphql/)) and upgrading to it may be non-trivial.
+At the time of this writing the [graphql documentation is incomplete](https://github.com/gatsbyjs/gatsby/blob/e4457d155840f4e08c46397cba944abd38dc5934/docs/docs/querying-with-graphql.md) ([latest](https://www.gatsbyjs.org/docs/querying-with-graphql/)) and upgrading may be non-trivial.

 ## Deploying
 Once you are happy with your upgrade, commit it to the `gatsby-upgrade` branch and push it to github.